owenwarner/wicked_pdf/README.md

             :wkhtmltopdf      => '/usr/local/bin/wkhtmltopdf'
 end
 ```
-Be sure to read the most up-to-date wkhtmltopdf manual, which, is currently [0.10.0 RC 2](http://madalgo.au.dk/~jakobt/wkhtmltoxdoc/wkhtmltopdf_0.10.0_rc2-doc.html)
+Be sure to read the most up-to-date wkhtmltopdf manual, which, is currently [0.10.0 RC 2](http://madalgo.au.dk/~jakobt/wkhtmltoxdoc/wkhtmltopdf_0.10.0_rc2-doc.html).

 ## Versioning
 I've gone ahead and made this Gem version to 1.0.x to keep it very separate from the mainline that Miles has at 0.8.0 currently.
-This has very little to do with progress on the Gem over Miles', except in terms of >= 0.11.0 RC1 support.
+This has very little to do with progress of the Gem over Miles', except in terms of >= 0.11.0 RC1 support.